Skip to content

 Use Cases

-This integration streamlines workflows by bringing code-aware AI assistance directly into your GitHub issues and pull requests.
+This integration streamlines development by bringing code-aware AI assistance and automation directly into your GitHub issues and pull requests.

 Released under the Apache 2.0 License.